ooohmike/gce-assessment/README.md

 ### 1. Install XAMPP or LAMP environment to setup php and mysql and turn on mysql service

-### 2. Run below command to migrate users table to db
+### 2. Run below command to install dependencies and migrate users table to db

 ```
+composer install

 php artisan migrate
 ```